apache/openjpa-site/content/openjpa-3.1.x.md

 # OpenJPA 3.1.x

-The Apache OpenJPA community is currently mainly working on Apache OpenJPA 3.1.x.

 This distribution is based on the final [JSR 338 Java Persistence API, Version 2.2](http://jcp.org/en/jsr/detail?id=338) specification.

 Additional information on the OpenJPA project may be found at [the project web site](http://openjpa.apache.org).